What modalities do you offer, and how much experience do you have?

 What horses can benefit from your work?

-I have a special interest in working with horses who struggle with emotional regulation, who have had difficulties with traditional bodywork methods in the past, or who are sometimes described as “quirky” or “mysterious” because of their unusual behaviours.
+I have a special interest in working with horses who struggle with emotional regulation, who have had difficulties with traditional bodywork methods in the past, or who are sometimes described as “difficult”, “quirky” or “a puzzle” because of their behaviours.
 However, the reality is that horses regardless of age, breed, ability, and workload benefit greatly from this work.
-Horses don’t need to have a “problem”, or have a hard working lifestyle, to reap the many benefits of my manual therapy skills combined with a deep understanding of the needs of horses.
+Horses don’t need to have a “problem”, have a hard-working lifestyle, or even be ridden, to reap the many benefits of my manual therapy skills, combined with a deep understanding of the needs of horses.
+I work with both preventative and restorative methods to help horses feel their best.

 We need to look at the physical and emotional well-being of our horses through a holistic lens to ensure that we are meeting their unique needs as highly sensitive, active, and social beings; both in their interactions with people, as well as within their environment.